lbrdar/drone-stabilization/README.md

 Built for Undergraduate Project on Faculty of Engineering in Rijeka, Croatia (2016)

+## Starting:

 There are two available branches, one contains stabilization solution and the second one contains solution for wall detection.

-## Starting:
+Choose the one you need and clone it.

+After succesfully cloning desired branch, follow this instruction to set up solution:

-- **connect to your drone's wi-fi network
+- connect to your drone's wi-fi network
-- **`cd` to root of project
+- `cd` to root of project
-- **run `npm install` to install all dependencies
+- run `npm install` to install all dependencies
-- **run `node app.js` to start the server
+- run `node app.js` to start the server
-- **navigate to `localhost:3000` in your web browser
+- navigate to `localhost:3000` in your web browser

 ## Short video demonstration:
-- **
+-

 ## Special thanks to: